opconWizard/opcon-docs/docs/reference/Operations-Machine-Messages.md

 ## UNIX LSAM Messages

-This section covers messages generated by the LSAM which may appear in the LSAM\'s log and/or error file.
+This section covers messages generated by the LSAM which may appear in the LSAM's log and/or error file.
 Whether informational or to report an error condition, messages begin with text generated by the LSAM, followed by (in parentheses):